Run detail

 Confusion matrix for action classification across REST, OPEN, and CLOSE.
 Rows show the actual labels, columns show the predicted labels, and off-diagonal cells show where action boundaries remain unstable.

-Finger confusion matrix on non-REST windows
+Finger confusion matrix on non-rest windows

-Confusion matrix for finger classification on non-REST windows.
-The diagonal shows which active fingers remain separable after REST is removed from the task.
+Confusion matrix for finger classification on non-rest windows.
+The diagonal shows which active fingers remain separable after rest is removed from the task.

 Action calibration